An Example of Racial and Religious Prejudice

 5. The problems of rape in India can be attributed to the falling, religious and moral values in which alcohol, western movies, and western culture play no small role.
 Indian youth are corrupted by the X-rated movies, and videos found on the websites hosted in the USA and Europe.
 The rapists and criminals in India have a lot in common with the criminals in other countries.

 They come from different social, religious and ethnic backgrounds.
-Most of them eat meat, drink liquor, and watch porn and do not practice any faith.
-Many people watch Hollywood movies and cheap porn and form very low opinions about women in general and women from the West in particular.
+Most of them eat meat, drink liquor and do not practice any faith.
+Many people watch English movies and obscene videos and form very low opinions about women in general and women from the West in particular.
 This is the reality.
 The rapists are found in all countries, cultures and religions, not just India or among vegetarians only.

 Let us hope that in future the government selects well informed and educated people for foreign postings abroad who create a positive image of the country while they serve it.
 The diplomat couple owe an apology to all Indians and vegetarians for the comments they made.